HyperPanelx/Hyper-admin-panel/frontend/client/README.md

 # pnpm
 pnpm install
 ```
-#### Then you need to create a .env.production (for building project) and .env.development (for developing project) file in root of the project and add these keys and your values
+#### Then you need to create a .env.production file name (for building project) and .env.development file name (for developing project) file in root of the project and add these keys and your values

 ```
-API_BASE=xxx
-COOKIE_NAME=xxx
+API_BASE=xxx   // url of proxy server ( in development phase enter: http://localhost:9001/api )
+COOKIE_NAME=x_hyper_x
+API_KEY=b3c7532e3158eea90c6fb542fb69cda06c6280cdc0d0f39d51bf78bae425e8514d8b6c7549ae26d86
+VERSION=1.0.0
 ```
+#### for running in localhost you need to download the entire proxy server folder in this repository and follow the README.md instruction there.

 ## Development Server